mashas07/Infertility-Project/README.md

 The tool is intended as a decision-support aid, not a medical diagnosis.

 Built as a course project.
+Detailed docstrings and comments are provided to make code more understandable.

 ### Features

 - **Data Loading & Cleaning**: Automatically downloads the dataset from Kaggle, handles missing values and drops irrelevant columns
 - **Model Training**: Trains a Random Forest classifier with 80/20 train/test split and standard scaling
-- **Interactive Prediction**: Step-by-step CLI to enter patient data and receive an infertility prediction with confidence score
+- **Interactive Prediction**: Uses patient data and to get an infertility prediction with confidence score
 - **Visualizations**:
   - Prediction probability breakdown by class
   - Patient values vs dataset average comparison